haddocking/haddock3/docs/CNS.md

 To Download CNS, go to their [website](http://cns-online.org) and  click on the `Download` menu and fill the form.
 You will be sent a password for the download via e-mail - keep in mind only education e-mails are allowed for this.

-You will recieve a login/password in the e-mail, once you have those go to the [download page](http://cns-online.org/download/v1.3/cns_solve_1.3_all.tar.gz) and use the provided login/password to download the CNS package.
+You will receive a login/password in the e-mail, once you have those go to the [download page](http://cns-online.org/download/v1.3/cns_solve_1.3_all.tar.gz) and use the provided login/password to download the CNS package.

 > The CNS website is not currently using SSL certificates, this mean your download might be blocked or it might give you a warning, double check in your browser.

-Once the archive `cns_solve_1.3_all.tar.gz` has been downloaded, move it to a `$HOME/software` directory (or any other directory of your choice) and uncompress it:
+Once the archive `cns_solve_1.3_all.tar.gz` has been downloaded, move it to a `$HOME/software` directory (or any other directory of your choice) and decompress it:

 ```bash
 mkdir ~/software